Invariant measure and long time behavior of regular solutions of the Benjamin-Ono equation: Qualitative properties of the measure

-When $W$ is a compact set of Hausdorff dimension $\mathcal{H}(W)<2.$ It is clear that $E$ and $F$ are Lipschitz on any compact.
-Since the Lipschitz maps reduce the Hausdorff dimension, we have the right hand side of $(\ref{HAUSSD})$ equals to zero, then so is the left hand one. \end{proof}
+When $W$ is a compact set of Hausdorff dimension $\mathcal{H}(W)<2.$ It is clear that $E$ and $F$ are Lipschitz on any compact set.
+Since the Lipschitz maps do not increase the Hausdorff dimension, we have the right hand side of $(\ref{HAUSSD})$ is equal to $0$, then so is the left hand side. \end{proof}

-\begin{proof}[Proof of Proposition $\ref{Vect_abs_cont}$] The prove consists of two steps:
+\begin{proof}[Proof of Proposition $\ref{Vect_abs_cont}$] The proof consists of two steps: